lgcarmo/MW_hard/README.md

 take recommended actions and related actions to protect your environment.

-NOTE: If email protection blocks the files, validate the reason to ensure that other types of files of this type
+<mark>NOTE: If email protection blocks the files, validate the reason to ensure that other types of files of this type</mark>